compilit/probably/README.md

 any nested
 probables.
 But if you do have nested probables, use the flatMap method.
 This avoids having to deal with probables like `Probable<Probable<String>>` and instead transforms it into a `Probable<String>`.

+### Debugging

+Since it can be confusing to work with a Probable.Failure that is the result of several `map()` or `flatMap()` calls, an automatic debug message features is added (provided that you use the `slf4j-api`).
+Simply set your logging level to DEBUG and you'll automatically see the result of every operation that happened inside your Probable.

 ### Probable vs Optional